sccn/sccn.github.io/plugins/ARfitStudio/index.md

 long_title: ARfitStudio
 parent: Plugins
 has_children: true
-nav_order: 7
+nav_order: 8
 ---
 To view the plugin source code, please visit the plugin's [GitHub repository](https://github.com/sccn/ARfitStudio).

-What is ARfitStudio
+What is ARfitStudio?
 -------------------

 First of all, ARfit is a collection of Matlab modules developed by Tapio